“If this plan or this undertaking is of man, it will fail; but if it is of God, you will not be able to overthrow them.”

 These are the words of Gamaliel in Acts 5.
 He was a member of the Jerusalem council, a Pharisee in good standing with the people.
 The Apostles had been arrested the previous night for preaching Christ, but in the middle of their first night’s imprisonment they were released by an angel of the Lord.
 The next day they were found again preaching the gospel in the temple as the angel had instructed.
 The council was enraged and would have killed them had Gamaliel not spoken up.
 His words are inspired and provide great encouragement for the Church today.

 Man’s Undertakings fail

 History is filled with the failings of mankind.
 In God’s divine wisdom He allows humans the freedom to plan and plot, to scheme and invent, but never has He given man complete authority.
 Never has man controlled the outcome.
 Every self-proclaimed and boastful super power on this earth will one day find that all of their efforts to rule and reign were futile in God’s grand eternal plan.
 There is one factor alone that determines the ultimate success of an undertaking; is it of God, or not?

 The Apostles stood outside the court while Gamaliel convinced their persecutors to just let it go and see what happens.
 Leaders with “great” plans had come and gone in their day with nothing to show for it; men with followings, cults and defiant armies whose plans proved over and over again to be nothing.
 The verdict that day would spare the disciples of death, but that will not always be the case.
-Later we discover that the evil heart of man cannot stand to just let things go.
 The plan of God is always opposed by the enemies of God.
 Whether spiritual principalities or governments of man, God’s enemies will never be the victors.
 They fail, not because we fought them well or because they did not try hard enough, but because it was not of God.

 Is it of God?